static-generator/gonzalez4/README.md

 ### About Me
 ---
 - Hi.
 My name is **Aeron**.
 My full name is **Aeron Dale A. Atole.**
 - I live in the **Philippines**.
-A *really* great country that definitely isn't ridiculed with corruption.
+A *really* great country that definitely isn't ridiculed with corruption (this is basically the average South East Asian country, if not all of them).
+Well, we have nice looking beaches atleast, right?
-Well... we have nice looking beaches atleast.
-Nevermind, our sea got taken by China.
+- I live in **Camarines Sur**.
+In the city of **Naga**.
+The city where people get trampled to death over a statue.

 ---